What Your Body Is Born With: Understanding the Foundations of Eight Constitution (8) and Sasang Constitutional (4) Medicine

 Both traditions recognize antagonistic organ pairs:

 These pairings represent a dynamic balance.
-Absolute equality between the energies of each pair would paradoxically mean lifelessness, as organic systems must constantly adapt and shift.
-Everyone is born with slight but impactful imbalances between these opposing forces.
-This inherent imbalance forms the basis of one’s constitution.
+Absolute equality between the energies of each pair would paradoxically mean lifelessness, since living systems must constantly adapt and shift.
+Everyone is born with slight but impactful imbalances between these opposing forces, and that inherent imbalance forms the basis of one’s constitution.

 Sasang Constitutional Medicine: The Broad Strokes

-SCM, developed in the late 19th century by Yi Je-ma, simplifies constitutional classification into four types based on the dominant organ pair:
+Sasang medicine, developed in the late nineteenth century by Lee Je-ma (1837–1900), sorts constitutions into four types based on the dominant organ pair:

-For example, if someone’s liver (Wood) is significantly stronger than their lungs (Metal), SCM would classify them as Tae-Eum (太陰).
-It doesn’t factor in the other organs as deeply—it’s a broad categorization based on the most pronounced difference.
+For example, if someone’s liver (Wood) is significantly stronger than their lungs (Metal), Sasang would classify them as Tae-Eum (太陰).
+It is a broad categorization based on the most pronounced difference, without weighing the other organs as deeply.

 Eight Constitution Medicine: A Detailed Map

-ECM, introduced by Dr. Dowon Kuon, takes a deeper dive by evaluating the relative energies of all four main organs.
-The resulting eight constitutions are based on more nuanced hierarchies.
+ECM, introduced by Dowon Kuon, takes a deeper view by evaluating the relative energies of all four main organs, producing eight constitutions based on more nuanced hierarchies.
 If a child is born with the following energy strengths:

 Then ECM would classify the child as a Hepatonia type, based on this full ranking.